You are here

 - encourage researchers to pursue the goals set out in the Charter, implementing them during the course of their profession

-In particular, the improvement actions on which the action plan will be set up are accountability, dissemination, evaluation / appraisal systems, career development, access to career advice, namely the five areas that have received a lower agreement from the internal survey.
+In particular, the improvement actions will focus on accountability, dissemination, evaluation / appraisal systems, career development, access to career advice, namely the five areas that have received a lower agreement from the internal survey.

 - Freedom of scientific research